+- 6.4.3.1.
 The flying field should be reasonably level and large enough to allow several model aircraft to fly simultaneously.
 The main source of lift should not be slope lift.
-The organiser must define the launching and landing area before the start of the contest and all launching and landings should happen within this area.
-Any launch or landing outside this area is scored zero for the flight.

-A typical launching and landing area could be a rectangle $100m \times 50m$ oriented with longer side perpendicular to the wind direction.
+The organiser must define the launching and landing area before the start of the contest and all launching and landings should occur within this area.
+Any launch or landing outside this area shall be scored zero for the flight. - 6.4.3.2.
+A typical launching and landing area could be a rectangle 100m x 50m oriented with the longer side perpendicular to the wind direction.